Sminnie09/ST558Project2Repo/SaturdayAnalysis.md

     ##       1289        428

-This is a summary of the `shares` variable in the training data set which inlcudes: minimum, 1st quartile, median, mean, 3rd quartile, and maximum.
+This is a summary of the `shares` variable in the training data set which includes: minimum, 1st quartile, median, mean, 3rd quartile, and maximum.

 ``` r